Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Experimental details

 \subsection{Details of Figures in the main text:}

-\paragraph{Figure \ref{fig:four_regimes_cnns_cifar10}:} A shallow CNN ($d=5$, $w=128$) trained on the CIFAR-10 dataset with MSE loss for $1000$ epochs using SGD with learning rates $\eta = c / \lambda_0^H$ and batch size $B = 512$.
-To reduce the computational cost, we measure sharpness at every step for the first epoch, every epoch between $10$ and $100$ epochs, and every $10$ epochs beyond $100$.
+\textbf{Figure \ref{fig:four_regimes_cnns_cifar10}:} A shallow CNN ($d=5$, $w=128$) in SP trained on the CIFAR-10 dataset with MSE loss for $1000$ epochs using SGD with learning rates $\eta = \nicefrac{c}{\lambda_0^H}$ and batch size $B = 512$.
+We measure sharpness at every step for the first epoch, every epoch between $10$ and $100$ epochs, and every $10$ epochs beyond $100$.

-\paragraph{Figure \ref{fig:phase_diagrams_early}:} (a) FCNs with $d=8$ and $w \in \{256, 512, 1024, 2048 \} $trained on the MNIST dataset, (b) CNNs with $d=7$ and $w \in \{64, 128, 256, 512\}$ trained on the Fashion-MNIST dataset, (c) ResNet with $d=18$ and $w \in \{32, 64, 128\}$ trained on the CIFAR-10 dataset (without batch normalization).
-Each data point in the figure represents an average of ten distinct initialization.
-For additional results, see Appendix \ref{appendix:phase_diagrams}.